liyuanhe211/Solution_for_Every_Gaussian_Error_Message/README.md

         @/path/to/your/ma-TZVP.basis
         ```

-   - If you are doing calculation with an anion (-1 1), use the cation (2-electron less, 1 1) as the guess.
-This could work with neutual molecules, where you use the (2 1) state as the guess, but that has a lesser effect than the anion to cation case.
+   - If you are doing a calculation with an anion (-1 1), use the cation (2-electron less, 1 1) as the guess.
+This could work with neutral molecules, where you use the (2 1) state as the guess, but that has a lesser effect than the anion to cation case.
-   - If you are doing calculation with an radical (0 2), use the closed shell cation as the guess (1 1).
+   - If you are doing calculation with a radical (0 2), use the closed shell cation as the guess (1 1).
-   - If you know a similar but different geometry that can results in a converged SCF, use that as guess.
+   - If you know a similar but different geometry that can results in a converged SCF, use that as a guess.
 This usually works when a bond is being broken, while a longer or shorter bond distance could work.
 Also be aware of potential polarized singlet problem.
-And sometimes just randomly change the geometry also works (if that is the case, be vigilant whether there are problem about [solvent cavity](#2100))
+And sometimes just randomly change the geometry also works (if that is the case, be vigilant whether there are problems about [solvent cavity](#2100))
    - If you are running a calculation with solvation, use vacuum SCF wavefunction as a guess.
    - If you are running a calculation with pure functional, or a hybrid functional with low Hartree-Fock percentage, try to converge a wavefunction with Hartree-Fock, and use it as the guess.
 HF is easier to converge as it has a larger (overestimate) gap.
-   - If you are calculating an ROHF (ROKS) state, use UHF (UKS) wavefunction as guess.
+   - If you are calculating an ROHF (ROKS) state, use UHF (UKS) wavefunction as a guess.

  - **Use a different guess method**:
    - Use keywords `guess=huckel` or `guess=INDO`.
-However I found this to be rarely useful.
+However, I found this to be rarely useful.

 3. For **\[Fluctuation at later stage\]**:
    - `Int=UltraFine`:
-     - 【When it is useful】For methods that use a grid-based numerical integration (DFT only), insufficient grid quality could cause small numerical error that's just larger than the convergent threshold of SCF (and for the same reason, this is not likely to help flucturation at early stage of SCF).
+     - 【When it is useful】For methods that use a grid-based numerical integration (DFT only), insufficient grid quality could cause small numerical error that's just larger than the convergent threshold of SCF (and for the same reason, this is not likely to help fluctuations at early stage of SCF).
 The [Minnesota functionals](https://en.wikipedia.org/wiki/Minnesota_functionals) are kinda notorious for their higher requirement for grid quality.
-Thus this is the prime recommendation if that is the case.
+Thus, this is the prime recommendation if that is the case.
 I have examples where this keyword help with other functionals, but it's rarer than the Minnesota functionals.
      - 【G16】Note that since Gaussian 16, the default option has already become `Int=Ultrafine`.
 So unless you specifically lowered it to `Int=Fine`, there is no need to write Int=Ultrafine explicitly.
      - 【Comparablity】Energies at different integration grid is not comparable.
 If you raise the integration grid for one structure, you need to re-run all the calculations for which you are getting a difference in energy with that structure.
-One exception is that you can optimize the structure with Int=UltraFine grid, but do a Int=Find grid single point calculation to get the correct electronic energy, and add the later electronic energy with the thermodynamic correction at Int=UltraFine grid (This is because the intregration grid is not likely to greately affect the PES).
+One exception is that you can optimize the structure with Int=UltraFine grid, but do an Int=Find grid single point calculation to get the correct electronic energy, and add the later electronic energy with the thermodynamic correction at Int=UltraFine grid (This is because theintegrationn grid is not likely to greatly affect the PES).
 You need to clearly state what integration grid you used in the Supporting Information of your publication (for repeatability).
      - 【About SuperFine】There is a higher grid `Int=SuperFine`, however Int=UltraFine is usually good enough, and it is unlikely that SuperFine grid will solve SCF divergence, unless you are requiring some uncommon SCF threshold.

    - [`SCF=NoIncFock`](#noincfock)